 As we have embarked on our expanded mission into immuno-oncology development and commercialization, our immuno-oncology scientific advisory board (SAB) provides strategic guidance and direction for our immuno-oncology R&D programs.
 The SAB includes scientific and clinical advisors who have made significant contributions to advancing the field of immuno-oncology.

-Dr. Csiki currently serves as the chief commercial research and development (R&D) officer at City of Hope, an NCI-designated leading cancer center, where she leads the development of a translational biotech-like R&D arm and oversees the research business development and the office of transfer and licensing functions.
-Dr Csiki most recently served as the chief medical officer at Sensei Biotherapeutics, where she was responsible for the clinical strategy for the discovery and development of cancer immunotherapies.
-Prior to that, Dr. Csiki served as Vice of President of Immuno-Oncology Clinical Development at Inovio Pharmaceuticals where she led the advancement of Inovio’s DNA-based cancer immunotherapies.
+Dr. Csiki is a physician scientist and senior biotech executive with over 20 years of experience in cancer research and drug development.
+Previously, Dr. Csiki most recently served as the chief commercial research and development (R&D) officer at City of Hope, an NCI-designated leading cancer center, where she led the development of a translational biotech-like R&D arm and oversaw the research business development and the office of transfer and licensing functions.
+Prior to that, Dr. Csiki served as the Chief Medical Officer at Sensei Biotherapeutics, where she was responsible for the clinical strategy for the discovery and development of cancer immunotherapies.
+Prior to Sensei, Dr. Csiki served as Vice of President of Immuno-Oncology Clinical Development at Inovio Pharmaceuticals where she led the advancement of Inovio’s DNA-based cancer immunotherapies.
 She also held clinical development lead roles at Merck responsible for pembrolizumab (Keytruda®) development in multiple indications as well as at GSK focused on multiple assets for various cancer programs.
-Dr Csiki began her post-graduate career at the University of Pennsylvania, Perelman School of Medicine as a tenure-track physician scientist in the Department of Radiation Oncology.
+Dr. Csiki began her post-graduate career at the University of Pennsylvania, Perelman School of Medicine as a tenure-track physician scientist in the Department of Radiation Oncology.
 She earned an M.D. and Ph.D. in cancer biology from the Vanderbilt University School of Medicine.
 Her postdoctoral training included an internship in Internal Medicine and residency in radiation oncology at Vanderbilt and subsequently, a Holman Pathway Research Fellowship.
 She is also a General Management Program graduate from the Wharton Business School with focus in strategic innovation and entrepreneurship.

 Professor, Molecular and Medical Pharmacology, Director, UCLA Metabolomics Center